How to Become an Ethical Hacker in 2025?

 Step 5: Traverse the Hidden Web

-The part of the internet that remains hidden or is not visible to search engines is called the dark web.
+The part of the Internet that remains hidden or is not visible to search engines is called the dark web.
 It requires special authorization or software for access.
 An anonymizing browser called Tor can provide access to the dark web.
-It is the hotbed of criminal activity, but not everything is illegal on the dark web.
-It also has a legitimate side, and ethical hackers must learn about the dark web and how it works.
+Although it is a hotbed of criminal activity, not everything is illegal on the dark web.
+It also has a legitimate side, and ethical hackers must learn about it and how it works.

 Step 6: Add Secret Writing to your Skill Set

 Cryptography or secret writing is an important asset for an ethical hacker.
 The art of encryption and decryption is a must in hacking.
-Encryption finds usage in several aspects of information security, such as authentication, data integrity, confidentiality, and more.
-Valuable information is always encrypted on a network, such as passwords.
+Encryption is used in several aspects of information security, such as authentication, data integrity, confidentiality, and more.
+Valuable information, such as passwords, is always encrypted on a network.
 A hacker must learn how to identify the encryption and break it.

 Step 7: Delve Deeper into Hacking

 Once you are thorough with the topics covered so far, dive deep into hacking concepts and learn topics like SQL injections, penetration testing, vulnerability assessment, and more.
-Stay updated on the latest security changes in the system and the latest tools and ways for hacking and securing a system.
+Stay updated on the latest system security changes and the latest tools and ways for hacking and securing a system.

 Step 8: Explore Vulnerabilities